Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/impl.md

 }
 ```

-Lets move on to Yuki's state!
+Great, lets move on to Yuki's state!

 ## State Machines and Rust